wagerfield/danbo/README.md

 More recently, I was fortunate enough to be presented with the opportunity to spend a couple of months in Tokyo working as a Technical Consultant for [Ultra Super New][usn].
-This was my first time in Asia so I was both excited and a little anxious about being a total alien in such a far-away-land.

 On arrival I was overwhelmed by the barrage of information that I simply could not understand.
 In between the resteraunts, bars, boutiques and monolithic skyscrapers – dolls, robots and manga paint the walls, billboards, vehicles and packaging.
-This childlike mentality is an integral part of Tokyo's facade and it charms the pants off me.
+This childlike mentality is an integral part of Tokyo's facade and it has charmed the pants off me.
 The saturated innocence instills a great sense of peace and respect for one another and as a result, Japan is an incredibly safe place to live.

-**The world could learn a lot from Japan.**
+In this regard, **the world could learn a lot from Japan.**

 Beyond the beautiful artwork lies deep, fantastical and often complex stories which question life, relationships and a full spectrum of ideas.
 The leverage of this medium is quite simply wonderful.

-One of the lovliest stories I have heard so far is that of Danbo.
+One of the most heart-warming stories I have heard so far is that of Danbo.
 Danbo (short for Danboru, the Japanese word for corrugated cardboard) is a cardboard robot built by a young girl longing for a companion – brought to life by her belief in his existance alone.
-Though the premise of the story is a reasonably common one—recently depicted in the film [Ted][ted]—I personally love the idea that Danbo was the sole creation of one girl – naive to the seemingly rigid constraints of the universe.
+Though the premise of the story is a reasonably common one—recently depicted in the film [Ted][ted]—I personally love the idea that Danbo was the sole creation of one girl; naive to the seemingly rigid constraints of the universe.

 ![Danbo][yotsuba]